 Feel free to steal and use these scripts.
-Conversations can go a myriad ways, but these should give you a headstart at handling objections.
+Conversations can go a myriad of ways, but these should give you a headstart at handling objections.

-1“I don’t need your service.
+1. “I don’t need your service.
 My friend (or relative) is an agent.”

 A lot of people know someone in real estate, so here’s a quick to way to offer an alternative value.